Dolybim/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script lists files in cwd and parent
+This script lists file type